KittyGiraudel/site/_posts/2013-04-23-interview-by-clement-osternaud.md

 ## According to you, what are the required qualifications for your job?

-<blockquote class="pull-quote--right">I love experimenting and trying new things.</blockquote>
+> I love experimenting and trying new things.

 That ain't easy.
 I think the biggest "problem" of client-side languages is that they are dependent on the client.
 This implies a lot of hacks and tricks to make everything work everywhere.
 This is even more true today with mobile devices like tablets and smartphones or even TV screens!
 So this asks for a lot of patience and experience (the latter comes with time, hopefully).